WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 However, knowing the word of God and being discipled in it are two different things

 To know the word of God is to have a relevant understanding of its contextual meaning.
 Yet, knowing alone does not impact our lives, application does James 1:21-25.
 To be discipled in the word is to know it and apply it to our lives.
+Discipleship causes us to experience growth with God that leads to us being transformed from glory to glory.

 That's why the disciples were call Christian in Antioch ( Acts 11:26).
 It wasn't about a religious affiliation.
 It was about how they submitted to the teachings of Jesus and how it impacted, changed their lives and cause them to become Christ-like.
+They were disciples of Christ.
+Not in word, because they did not call themselves that, others did.
+They called them Christians because the discipleship of Christ changed their lives and caused them to be Christ-like.
+They listened, and subjected themselves to it through obedience.

 However, the word must have free course in our lives as Lord.
 2nd Thessalonians 3:1 / Colossians 3:16.

-That's the course in may take in your heart and mind.
+As you read or hear the word, it may lead, inform, educate, inspire, convict or uprooted some things in your life.
+That's the intended course that should take place in your heart and mind.
 This course speaks to who is Lord in your life.
 You obey it and allow it free course, then Jesus is Lord.
-If not, your still Lord over your life.
+If not, your are still Lord over your life.
 It must be given free course to establish the lordship of Christ in our hearts through application.
-Often people accept Jesus as savior over their salvation, but not Lord over their lives.
 If He is Lord, your submitting your will and life to Him through obeying and applying His word.
 Luke 6:46-49

 True discipleship accepts Jesus as savior and Lord.
 It’s demonstrates through their application and obedience to His word.